Ljubljana: Contemporary situation

 Ljubljana is the capital of independent Slovenia, which joined the European Union in 2004.

 Geography

 The city covers 163.8 km2.
 It is situated in the Ljubljana Basin in Central Slovenia, between the Alps and the Karst.
 Ljubljana is located some 320 km south of Munich, 477 km east of Zürich, 250 km east of Venice, 350 km southwest of Vienna, 124 km west of Zagreb and 400 km southwest of Budapest.
-Ljubljana has grown considerably in the past 40 years, mainly by merging with nearby settlements.
+Ljubljana has grown considerably since the 1970s, mainly by merging with nearby settlements.

 Geology

 The city stretches out on an alluvial plain dating to the Quaternary era.
 The mountainous regions nearby are older, dating from the Mesozoic (Triassic) or Paleozoic.
 Earthquakes have repeatedly devastated Ljubljana, notably in 1511 and 1895.

 Topography

 Ljubljana has an elevation of 295 m.
 The city centre, located along the river, sits at 298 m.
 Ljubljana Castle, which sits atop Castle Hill (Grajski grič) south of the city centre, has an elevation of 366 m.
 The highest point of the city, called Grmada, reaches 676 m, 3 m more than the nearby Mount Saint Mary (Šmarna gora) peak, a popular hiking destination.
 These are located in the northern part of the city.